SuikaCider/suikacider.github.io/_posts/0 Pronunciation 101/0000-05-28-Pronunciation-101.md

 My explanations will be accurate and technical, but above all they will be  *practical*.
 I'll give you the concrete steps you need to take to get from sound A to sound B, but I won't assume that you are coming into my writing with any background knowledge about pronunciation.

-So, anyway, let's get started: [1.
-What pronunciation is, bio-mechanically](https://suikacider.github.io/posts/What-Pronunciation-Is-Biomechanically/)
+So, anyway, let's get started: [What pronunciation is, bio-mechanically](https://suikacider.github.io/posts/What-Pronunciation-Is-Biomechanically/)